hastearcade/haste-sdk/packages/server/README.md

-# haste-client
+# haste-server

 ## Overview

-The client sdk to be used to empower developers to leverage the Haste Arcade.
-The client SDK is intended to be used in browser alongside the developers game code.
+The server sdk to be used to empower developers to leverage the Haste Arcade.
+The server SDK is intended to be used in browser alongside the developers game code.

 See [here](https://github.com/playhaste/haste-sdk/blob/main/README.md) for an overview of the haste-sdk repository.